-Also was also noted in the People article, ’80s porn star Traci Lords makes an orgasmic cameo at the 1:24 mark in “Stone Cold Bush.”
+Also noted in the People article, ’80s porn star Traci Lords makes an orgasmic cameo at the 1:24 mark in “Stone Cold Bush.”
 The band was never shy about referencing drugs and sex in their songs, and with this one, they took it a step further, following in the footsteps of Guns N’ Roses, who featured a climaxing woman on “Rocket Queen” two years earlier.

 After struggling to be heard with their first three records, Mother’s Milk was just what they were looking for.
 It reached No. 52 on the Billboard 200, and within a year of its release, it was certified gold.
 It’s since gone platinum in the U.S., and for good reason: With the exception of 1991’s smash follow-up Blood Sugar Sex Magik and 1999’s Californication, Mother’s Milk is the Red Hot Chili Peppers at their very best.